-The ETSK administration, with the support of the Education Committee, has begun to implement a significant new education initiative, designed to catapult the school into the ranks of the top professional high schools in Rwanda.
-This includes:
+The ETSK administration, with the support of the Education Committee, has implemented a significant new education initiative, designed to catapult the school into the ranks of the three top professional high schools in Rwanda.
+We are quite proud that student enrollment at ETSK has exploded from 170 in 2017 to 320 students since the inception of the initiative, and we are hopeful that, once the Covid crisis is behind us, we can continue to build on this momentum.
+Initiatives include:

 IMPROVEMENT OF ENGLISH SKILLS